All Episodes

 It's pathological at this point, though, this resistance to acknowledge radical Islamic terrorism or stating that the Islamic State is not Islamic or workplace violence, which we knew was a terror attack or man-caused disasters.

-terrorists held a gitmo so they can go back to the battlefield and kill more people you know th there's something that is so off here that it defies all logic and all common sense.
+You know, there's something that is so off here that it defies all logic and all common sense.

 Well, no, it's a question of worldview.

-If you went to the kind of left-wing crazy classes that Obama took as a young college student at Columbia, and you learned that the key to the world was how bad America is, and you spent your life hanging out with left-wing radicals, which you, more than anybody else, pointed out in 2008, you got this more corrected than anybody else in the country in 2008.
+If you went to the kind of left-wing, crazy classes that Obama took as a young college student at Columbia, and you learned that the key to the world was how bad America is, and you spent your life hanging out with left-wing radicals, which you, more than anybody else, pointed out in 2008, you got this more corrected than anybody else in the country in 2008.

-And you said to yourself, okay, what would a left-wing radical with no real experience in the world be looking for?
+And you said to yourself, okay, what would a left-wing radical with no real experience in the world be like if they were allowed to live out their fantasies?

-like if they were allowed to live out their fantasies and that's what you get with Barack Obama you get an Obamacare program that doesn't work and is collapsing under its own weight.
+So you get an Obamacare program that doesn't work and is collapsing under its own weight.

-So a little corruption and cronyism is okay but but but honest profit making is not and then you get to the larger world.
+So a little corruption and cronyism is okay, but honest profit-making is not.

-People often ask me my take on Obama over the years they've asked me and I said well he's a guy that is an Olinsky I disciple, an acorn organizer.
+Over the years, they've asked me, and I said, well, he's a guy that is an Alinskyite disciple, an Acorn organizer.

-He learned at the altar of Frank Marshall Davis, a a communist he went to the church of Reverend Wright and the church of GD America and America's chickens have come home to roost after 91.
+He went to the church of Reverend Wright and the church of GD America, and America's Chickens Have Come Home to Roost after 9-11.

-He started his political career in the home of an unrepentant terrorist people involved in bombing the Pentagon the Capitol New York City police headquarters, in spite of all of what I learned about him and black liberation theology and what motivated him and where his core was, I I would have thought that the majesty of the office and the magnitude of responsibility would allow him to deviate at least somewhat from his rigid ideology.
+In spite of all of what I learned about him and black liberation theology and what motivated him and where his core was, I would have thought that the majesty of the office and the magnitude of responsibility would allow him to deviate at least somewhat from his rigid ideology.

 You know, Bill Clinton had the era of big government is over, the end of welfare as we know it.